cncf/cartografos/website/content/en/_index.md

 You may be ready to start your cloud native journey if you meet the following criteria:

+### Business Outcomes

+* Whether you are a startup choosing to build on the cloud or an enterprise organization adopting cloud native, there must be long term business goals that require the investment in cloud native.
+These goals may be derived internally from corporate strategy, or from outside from industry trends, or competitive market pressures.
+* Prioritized business goals must drive the decision making with all stakeholders aligned.
+* Organizations should have established meaningful processes for sharing information and results between business units.

 ### People

 * You have significant separation between development and operations, with a clear staff delineation between infrastructure, cloud, application operations and development.